Aquafina-water-bottle/jp-mining-note/docs/docs/setup.md

 * add-on for [MPV](https://mpv.io/), a cross platform media player.
 Personally tested.
 * Given a subtitle file for a movie file, it can automatically add sentence audio and images with one `Ctrl+n` command.

-??? quote "Click here to see some basic config changes to get it working with JPMN."
+??? example "Click here to see some basic config changes to get it working with JPMN."

     ```ini
     # Model names are listed in `Tools -> Manage note types` menu in Anki.